NataliaVelasquez18/Car_Data_Statistical_Analysis/README.md

 * Multiple linear regression is performed in the dataset using RStudio.
 P-value and significance level are used as metrics to assess the impact of car features in car performance.

+* A study design about Mechacar vs the competition is outlined at the end for future study.

 ---

 ## Executive Summary: